andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 **Constraints:**
 - `resource_id` and `requester_id` must reference existing records
-- `status` defaults to 'pending'
+- `status` defaults to 'approved' (bookings are auto-approved when created)
-- `rejection_reason` required when status is 'rejected'
+- `rejection_reason` optional (rejected status no longer used in simplified workflow)
 - `end_datetime` must be after `start_datetime`
 - Conflict detection enforced at application level